nosolls/geos-singularity/README.md

 Files ending in:

-`b.def`   : Indicate the container installs base libraries
+`b.def`   : Indicates the container that installs the base libraries

-`fvy.def` : Indicate the container installs GEOSfvdycore
+`fvy.def` : Indicates the container that installs GEOSfvdycore

-`gcm.def` : Indicate the container installs GEOSgcm
+`gcm.def` : Indicates the container that installs GEOSgcm

 ### How do I use these?